xnajasho/tp/docs/DeveloperGuide.md

 1. User requests to list friends.
 2. FriendBook shows the list of friends.
-3. User requests to add the Telegram ID of a specific friend in the list
+3. User requests to add the Telegram ID of a specific friend in the list.
-4. FriendBook updates the friend's information by adding the Telegram ID
+4. FriendBook updates the friend's information by adding the Telegram ID.

     Use case ends.